keisukeirie/Amazon_review_helpfulness_prediction/README.md

 ## Introduction:

 When you shop in Amazon, Do you notice that product reviews are in the order of helpfulness of reviews?
-This helpfulness is based on user votes.
+This helpfulness is based on user's votes.
+If Amazon users find a product review helpful,
-If Amazon users find review helpful, users can simply leave positive votes on that review.
+users can simply leave positive votes on that review.
 the review with most positive votes gets placed as "Top Customer Reviews" on the product page by Amazon.
+Here is an example from actual Amazon website.
 ![example1](images/example_of_review.png)

 My question is: